hungovercoders/.github/profile/README.md

 * Hungovercoders

 #### Key results
-1. Two blog posts in Jan 2024 read by four users each.
+1. **[integer]** Two blog posts in Jan 2024 read by four users each.
-2. Two blog posts in Feb 2024 read by four users each.
+2. **[integer]** Two blog posts in Feb 2024 read by four users each.
-3. Two blog posts in Mar 2024 read by four users each.
+3. **[integer]** Two blog posts in Mar 2024 read by four users each.

 #### Hypotheses
-* If we create a domain registration blog post in January that will mean only need one more blog post.
+* If we create a domain registration blog post in January and post on linkedin we will get 4 readers.
-* If we create a minimal dotnet API blog post in February that will mean only need one more blog post.
+* If we create a minimal dotnet API blog post in January  and post on linkedin we will get 4 readers.
-* If we create a cloud dev template for cosmos dotnet container app blog post in February that will mean only need one more blog post.
+* If we create a cloud dev template for cosmos dotnet container app blog post in February and post on linkedin we will get 4 readers.
-* If we create an organisational sel blog post in February that will mean only need one more blog post.
+* If we create an organisational sel blog post in February and post on linkedin we will get 4 readers.
-* If we create a cloud dev template for fastapi mongo container app blog post in March that will mean only need one more blog post.
+* If we create a cloud dev template for fastapi mongo container app blog post in March and post on linkedin we will get 4 readers.
-* If we create a OKR github project framework blog post in March that will mean only need one more blog post.
+* If we create a OKR github project framework blog post in March and post on linkedin we will get 4 readers.

 ### Increase Hungovercoder Knowledge